-but ne ed not, ting the periodic reviews as provided for in Article VII, Cherry Hill Seminary may, use outside advisors.
-If outside experts are used, their use shall not relieve the sponsibility for ensuring periodic reviews are conducted.
-Policy Directo d, 2012 by vote of the Cherry Hill Seminary Board of Director and Officer Annual Conflict of Interest Statement 1.
-Na ame of Director Date: 2.
-Po osition: Are you a voting Director?
+When conducting the periodic reviews as provided for in Article VII, Cherry Hill Seminary may, but need not, use outside advisors.
+If outside experts are used, their use shall not relieve the Board of its responsibility for ensuring periodic reviews are conducted.

+Policy adopted , 2012 by vote of the Cherry Hill Seminary Board of Directors.

+Director and Officer Annual Conflict of Interest Statement

+1. Name of Director Date:

+Position: Are you a voting Director?
 Yes No Are you an Officer?
+Yes No

+If you are an Officer, which Officer position do you hold:

+3. I affirm the following:

-Yes No If you are an Officer, which Officer position do you hold: 3. l a ıffirm th ne following: I have I agree I unde read are to come to co ceived a copy of the Cherry Hill Seminary Conflict of Interest Policy (initial) and understand the policy (initial) apply with the policy (initial) that Cherry Hill Seminary is charitable and in order to maintain its federal tax exemption it perimarily in activities which accomplish one or more of tax-exempt purposes Disclosures: a. = u have a financial interest with Cherry Hill Seminary (current or potential), including a ensation arrangement, as defined in the Conflict of Interest policy?
-Yes No i.
-If yes, please describe it: ii.
+I have received a copy of the Cherry Hill Seminary Conflict of Interest Policy. (initial) I have read and understand the policy. (initial) I agree to comply with the policy. (initial) I understand that Cherry Hill Seminary is charitable and in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of tax-exempt purposes. (initial)

+4. Disclosures:

+- a.
+Do you have a financial interest with Cherry Hill Seminary (current or potential), including a compensation arrangement, as defined in the Conflict of Interest policy?
+Yes No - i.
+If yes, please describe it: - ii.
 If yes, has the financial interest been disclosed, as provided in the Conflict of Interest policy?
-Yes No b. past, have you had a financial interest, including a compensation arrangement, as d in the Conflict of Interest policy with Cherry Hill Seminary?
+Yes No - b.
+In the past, have you had a financial interest, including a compensation arrangement, as defined in the Conflict of Interest policy with Cherry Hill Seminary?
 Yes No